Tollygunge

-Tollygunge (Ṭaligonj; nicknamed 'Mini Mumbai' or 'Mini Bombay') is a locality of South Kolkata, in West Bengal, India.
-It is known for being the center of Indian Bengali-language cinema, with filming locations used for other regional Indian films.
+Tollygunge is a locality of South Kolkata, in West Bengal, India.
+It is known for being the center of Bengali cinema in India, with filming locations used for other regional Indian films.

 Geography

 Location

 It is flanked by the Eastern Railway south suburban line to the north, Lake Gardens and Golf Green in the east, the Pashchim Putiari and Purba Putiari in the south and Behala in the west.
 The neighbourhood is served by Mahanayak Uttam Kumar metro station and Netaji metro station of Kolkata Metro.

 Neighbourhoods

 Other prominent neighbourhoods in the area include Haridevpur, Kudghat, Ranikuthi, Regent Park, Netaji Nagar and Bansdroni.